erikw/nestedtext-ruby/README.md

 ```

 ## Custom Classes Serialization
 This library has support for serialization/deserialization of custom classes as well.
 This is done by letting the objects tell NestedText what data should be used to represent the object instance with the `#encode_nt_with` method (inspired by `YAML`'s `#encode_with` method).
-All objects being serialized must either implement this method or be one of the core supported NestedText data types from the table above.
+All objects being recursively referenced from a root object being serialized must either implement this method or be one of the core supported NestedText data types from the table above.

 ```ruby
 class Apple